HOW DOES BLOOD WORK?

 According to the WHO, anemia is most prevalent among preschool-aged children (12).

 The treatment of anemia depends on the specific anemia that a person is experiencing; however, a common treatment modality with severe anemia includes transfusion of new blood to increase oxygen carrying capacity.
-To avert anemia in pregnancy, iron is often administered orally in the first trimester of pregnancy and intravenously in the second trimester (13).
+To avert anemia in pregnancy, iron vitamins are often administered orally in the first trimester of pregnancy and intravenously in the second trimester (13).

 Practices to Support Blood Health: